Linear Gauges in SSRS

 Creating Linear Gauges in SSRS

-In this example, We will create and add the SSRS Linear Gauges on the right-hand side of the Orders column So, First, create an Empty column by right-clicking on the Orders column and select the Insert Column option and then select the Right option.
+In this example, We will create and add the SSRS Linear Gauges on the right-hand side of the Orders column So, First, create an Empty column by right-clicking on the Orders column and selecting the Insert Column option, and then selecting the right option.

 Next, Drag and drop the Gauges from Toolbox to the Empty column.
-When you drag and Drop the Gauges from Toolbox to the Empty column, a new window called Select Gauges Type will be opened to select required Gauges (Radial and Linear) from the available once.
+When you drag and Drop the Gauges from the Toolbox to the Empty column, a new window called Select Gauges Type will be opened to select the required Gauges (Radial and Linear) from the available ones.

-In this example, we are selecting Simple Linear Gauges, as shown in the below screenshot.
+In this example, we select Simple Linear Gauges, as shown in the screenshot below.

 Select Linear Gauge Type 1